• Skip to primary navigation

 Pasta Puttanesca

-For this plant based spaghetti, swap out the pasta for zucchini or spaghetti squash.
-And you could even choose broccoli in place of spinach.
+You could even swap out the pasta for zucchini or spaghetti squash.

 Pasta Puttanesca

-It’s best to use dried sun-dried tomatoes instead of those packed in oil if you are trying to stick to an oil-free plant-based diet.
-Soak them in warm water to re-hydrate them to add to this spinach marinara pasta.
+It’s best to use sun-dried tomatoes that are not packed in oil if you are trying to stick to an oil-free plant-based diet.
+Soak them in warm water to rehydrate, then add them to this spinach marinara pasta.

 Try a few more plant-based dinner recipes: